Highlights from the Ratings and Financial Report for Designer Brands Inc. (DBI)

 Telsey Advisory Group gave a rating of “Market Perform” to DBI, setting the target price at $14 in the report published on March 11th of the previous year.

-Volatility was left at 4.34%, however, over the last 30 days, the volatility rate increased by 4.03%, as shares sank -2.94% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -39.40% lower at present.
+Volatility was left at 4.56%, however, over the last 30 days, the volatility rate increased by 4.97%, as shares surge +4.89% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -33.03% lower at present.

-During the last 5 trading sessions, DBI fell by -3.44%, which changed the moving average for the period of 200-days by -31.66% in comparison to the 20-day moving average, which settled at $9.51.
-In addition, Designer Brands Inc. saw -5.32% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, DBI rose by +10.63%, which changed the moving average for the period of 200-days by -26.16% in comparison to the 20-day moving average, which settled at $9.54.
+In addition, Designer Brands Inc. saw 5.32% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading